 You may also view the optional 3-minute Order of Precedents video below that was produced by the National Council of University Research Administrators (NCURA).

-The video presents an overview of how to follow the pyramid hierarchy illustrated on the right to answer the question, “Do I Follow the Award or the Circulars?” when deciding what rules and regulations apply to your projects.
+The video presents an overview of how to follow the pyramid hierarchy illustrated above to answer the question, “Do I Follow the Award or the Circulars?” when deciding what rules and regulations apply to your projects.

 Before clicking the play arrow below, take a moment to grab your ear buds or adjust your computer’s volume up or down to listen in your work environment.